 Outlook Sweep Missing

-Recently, I purchase Office 365. and my primary email account is Gmail, I logged in to the Outlook web application, and found there are few features, not available, such as “SWEEP” because Gmail is an IMAP account.
+Recently, I purchase Office 365. and my primary email account is Gmail, I logged in to the Outlook web application, and found there are a few features, not available, such as “SWEEP” because Gmail is an IMAP account.
 I created an outlook email address and the features are ON.

 In case you are using an IMAP email account, you definitely encounter the same issue.